 With Massey’s Master of Applied Linguistics, you’ll help make second-language teaching work in a multilingual world.

-You’ll use theories, methods and problem-based approaches that address real-world language issues.
-The Master of Applied Linguistics focuses on second-language acquisition and language use in an increasingly globalised and digitally mediated world.
+You’ll use theories, methods and problem-based approaches that address real-life language issues in our globalised, and digitally mediated world.

 Massey’s research strengths include: